pb4git/Ocean-of-code/README.md

 - The silence cost is largely reduced if a torpedo was launched
 - Favor Move after Torpedo
 - Favor hugging walls
-- Decrease perceived damage taken from mines if I am sufficiently stealth
+- Decrease perceived damage taken from mines if I am sufficiently stealthy
 - I'm sorry there are so many I won't list them all here...

 ## Other actions